mschoeffel/DesignPattern/out/production/DesignPattern/script/JavaQuestions.md

 Only the `public` attributes and methods and all the attributes and methods of itself.

 ## <a name="q-6-8"></a> 6.8 What access types of variables can be accessed from a sub class in same package?
 The same as the classes in the same package.
-But also all the attributes and methods of its super classes.
+But also all the attributes and methods of its super classes except private attributes and methods from superclass.

 ## <a name="q-6-9"></a> 6.9 What access types of variables can be accessed from a sub class in different package?
 The same as the classes in different packages.
-But also all the attributes and methods of its super classes.
+But also all the attributes and methods of its super classes except private attributes and methods from superclass.

 ## <a name="q-6-10"></a> 6.10 What is the use of a final modifier on a class?
+The final keyword on a class prevents the class from inheritance.

 ## <a name="q-6-11"></a> 6.11 What is the use of a final modifier on a method?
+The final keyword on a method prevents the method from being overridden.

 ## <a name="q-6-12"></a> 6.12 What is a final variable?
+A final variable is a variable that can't be 'changed' while runtime.
+So a final variable is a `constant`.
+If a variable is declared `final` that holds a object the object can be modified but the reference of the variable to the object alway keeps the same.

 ## <a name="q-6-13"></a> 6.13 What is a final argument?
+A final parameter ensures that these won't accidentally be changed by the method.

 ## <a name="q-6-14"></a> 6.14 What happens when a variable is marked as volatile?
+Using volatile is yet another way (like synchronized, atomic wrapper) of making class thread safe.
+Thread safe means that a method or class instance can be used by multiple threads at the same time without any problem.

 ## <a name="q-6-15"></a> 6.15 What is a static variable?
+## <a name="q-6-16"></a> 6.16 What is the difference between volatile and synchronized?
+First two important definitions:
+1. Mutual Exclusion:\
+It means that only one thread or process can execute a block of code (critical section) at a time.
+2. Visibility:\
+It means that changes made by one thread to shared data are visible to other threads.
+Java’s synchronized keyword guarantees both mutual exclusion and visibility.
+If we make the blocks of threads that modifies the value of shared variable synchronized only one thread can enter the block and changes made by it will be reflected in the main memory.
+All other thread trying to enter the block at the same time will be blocked and put to sleep.

+In some cases we may only desire the visibility and not atomicity.
+Use of synchronized in such situation is an overkill and may cause scalability problems.
+Here volatile comes to the rescue.
+Volatile variables have the visibility features of synchronized but not the atomicity features.
+The values of volatile variable will never be cached and all writes and reads will be done to and from the main memory.
+However, use of volatile is limited to very restricted set of cases as most of the times atomicity is desired.
+For example a simple increment statement such as x = x + 1; or x++ seems to be a single operation but is s really a compound read-modify-write sequence of operations that must execute atomically.

 ## Conditions & loops
 ## <a name="q-7-1"></a> 7.1 Why should you always use blocks around if statement?